-To get a Government super contribution for 2015-16, you must be an employee or in business during 2015-16.
+To get a Government super contribution for 2016-17, you must be an employee or in business during 2016-17.
 Common examples of eligible income are salary, allowances, lump sum payments, employment termination payments, reportable fringe benefits and reportable employer super contributions.

-Personal services income you show at item P1 of your Business and professional items schedule for individuals 2016 is treated as eligible income if the income can be attributed to employment or business.
+Personal services income you show at item P1 of your Business and professional items schedule for individuals 2017 is treated as eligible income if the income is attributed to employment or business.
 However, if your personal services income does not relate to employment or the carrying on of a business, then it is ineligible income.